 It’s amazing how many contraptions there are for abdominal exercises.
 Considering the number of info commercials featuring these items, there must be many people who are buying these products.
 I selected the word conTRAPtion for a good reason.

 You don’t need some contraption to get a good abdominal workout.
 You can do several different abdominal exercises on a carpet, mat, and/or a multi-purpose workout bench.
-You can also use the bench for many other exercises including those that involve free-weights.
+You can also use the bench for many other exercises including those that involve free weights.
 An adjustable, multi-purpose bench is the foundation for any home gym.

 Look beyond that hype and don’t allow yourself to be brainwashed by health club advertisements and exercise equipment info commercials.
 Do your own research to find an exercise and diet protocol that works best for you and your lifestyle.

 Who do you think makes a particular medication popular?
-Do you think doctors do by promoting them to their patients or do pharmaceutical companies by advertising them to consumers?
+Do you think doctors do this by promoting them to their patients or do pharmaceutical companies by advertising them to consumers?
 The pharmaceutical companies make them popular by spending HUGE amounts of money on advertising them to the public.

 I am always amazed at the long list of “possible” side effects that advertisers are forced to include in their commercials.
-They quickly go through the list as images of healthy, vibrate, and ridiculously happy people are shown in the background.
+They quickly go through the list as images of healthy, active, and ridiculously happy people are shown in the background.
 They also often add soft pleasing music as well.
-I’ve noticed this strategy used a lot to promote antidepressants.
+I’ve noticed this strategy is used a lot to promote antidepressants.

 Don’t let yourself be brainwashed by pharmaceutical company advertisements.
 Find the best solutions for your particular health issue on your own.
 You have the ability to do this at your fingertips using the Internet.
-Seek out natural and holistic solutions over those promoted by the pharmaceutical companies.
+Seek out natural and holistic solutions over those promoted by pharmaceutical companies.
 Watch out for fake natural cures though.

 A documentary entitled, “Food Matters,” includes information about how we have been taught by pharmaceutical advertisements to see their medications as the primary solution to our physical and emotional problems.
 As a college professor in the documentary states, “People need (nutritional) education, not medication.”
 I highly recommend this life-changing documentary.
 Here’s the full list of documentaries I recommend.

 The key is to stay vigilant and look at advertisements and television programs objectively.
 View them intelligently and not passively.
 As you do this, you’ll be able to recognize their tactics and avoid being manipulated and brainwashed.
 Eventually, you will instantly recognize manipulative tactics and mentally block them.